 Requests for special consideration are used to indicate to institutions that a candidate suffered temporary illness, injury or indisposition at the time of the assessment.
 They may also be used to indicate that there were problems with an aspect of the administration of the test, such as a fire alarm during the test session.

 For more information, and to fill in an online form, please visit our Useful documents section.

 If you would like to know your test results, please ask the relevant Oxford college as part of Oxford’s usual feedback process.

-If you would like to know your test results, please ask the Maths department as part of Imperial’s usual feedback process.
+If you would like to know your test results, please ask the Mathematics Institute as part of Warwick’s feedback process.